donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 - "The procedure was medically necessary for the treatment of claimant's `_____`"

-- GPT-2 which as been fine tuned on medical literature strongly favors the correct token (produces log probabilities closer to 0 for melanoma) while Whisper, which had minimal access to medical terminology, assigns it a much lower likelihood (log probabilities that are more negative).
+- GPT-2 which has been fine tuned on medical literature strongly favors the correct token (produces log probabilities closer to 0 for melanoma) while Whisper, which had minimal access to medical terminology, assigns it a much lower likelihood (log probabilities that are more negative).

 | Next Token   | Whisper Log Probs | GPT-2 Log Probs |
 |--------------|------------------|-----------------|